COMP 130-01 |

 COMP 180-01 |

-Introduction to Data Science Instructor: Jeffrey Forrester Course Description:
+Introduction to Data Science Instructor: Zach Kessler Course Description:

-Cross-listed with MATH 180-01.
-An introduction to the principles and tools of data science focusing on exploratory data analysis.
-Topics include types of variables, mathematical representations of data, data wrangling and transformations, data visualization, supervised and unsupervised machine learning, and cross-validation.
-The course will include an introduction to the R statistical environment.
-No prior programming experience is required.
-Prerequisite: MATH 170 or any COMP course or department placement.
-This course is cross-listed as MATH 180.
+Cross-listed with DATA 180-01 and MATH 180-01.
+An introduction to theprinciples and tools of data science focusing on exploratory data analysis.
+Topics include types of variables, mathematical representations of data, data wrangling and transformations, data visualization and numerical summaries, and supervised and unsupervisedmachinelearning.
+The course includes an introduction to the R statistical programming language.Prerequisites: MATH 170 or department placement.
+This course is cross-listed as DATA 180 and MATH 180.
+Offered every semester.

 |